ClaraEscorihuela/ann_models_library/README.md

     - Modified sigmoide
     - Derivative

-  2. initialization_functions: Contains a class called "normal" that generates a normal gaussian dstribution with the desire mean and sigma.
+  2. Initialization_functions: Contains a class called "normal" that generates a normal gaussian dstribution with the desire mean and sigma.
 This class is used for the                                    initialization of the weights of the network.

   3. Mlp_model: Contains a class called MLP to create and train a percepton with one hidden layer.
 This class includes: